Dark hyperCharge Symmetry: anomaly cancellation for gauge symmetry

 \begin{itemize} \item \underline{\bf{Chiral} $\mathbf{B-L}$}: This is an alternate solution to the $B-L$ gauge symmetry where the BSM fermions ($f_i$) are chiral under the symmetry~\cite{Montero:2007cd,Ma:2014qra,Ma:2015raa,Ma:2015mjd}.
 Under this symmetry, charges of fermions are given as

-Again, Eq. \eqref{ano1}-\eqref{ano4} are anomaly-free, as described previously.
-Anomaly induced by the last two equations needs to be canceled by BSM fermions.
+Again, Eqs. \eqref{ano1}-\eqref{ano4} are anomaly-free, as described previously.
+The anomaly induced by the last two equations needs to be canceled by BSM fermions.
 A chiral solution, where $U(1)_{B-L}$ charge of fermions (taken to be right handed) are $(-4,-4,5)$ can also cancel these anomalies.

 \item \underline{\bf{ New Chiral} $\mathbf{B-L}$}: Additionally, we have identified a new solution where charges of SM gauge singlet BSM fermions (taken to be right-handed) $f_i$; $i =1,2,3$ under $U(1)_{B-L}$ are $(6,\frac{-17}{3},\frac{-10}{3})$.
 Charges of SM fermion under $U(1)_{B-L}$ remain same as before.